 Please sign exactly as name appears hereon.
 Joint owners should each sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 The signer hereby revokes all proxies heretofore given by the signer to vote at said Meeting or any adjournments or postponements thereof.

 FOLD AND DETACH HERE

 Admission ticket

 Meeting of Stockholders of UAL Corporation April 24, 1996 10:00 a.m.
-Gold Coast Room, The Drake Hotel 140 East Walton Place Chicago, Illinois entrance to the Gold Coast Room to be admitted to the Meeting of Stockholders.
+Gold Coast Room, The Drake Hotel 140 East Walton Place

+Chicago, Illinois

 [UAL Logo]